Affiliate links on Android Authority may earn us a commission. Learn more.

 Products with isopropyl alcohol are typically safe to clean your computer screen with.
 If you’re considering wipes, make sure that they’re individually wrapped and designed explicitly for screens.
 Amazon has plenty of options, so you should be able to find something that works.
-Try these on for size:
+Here’s one.

 You can give special sprays a try as well, and many include a microfiber cloth to make things easy.
 If possible, check for the ingredients in a mist before you buy it.
-We’re fans of the all-in-one screen cleaner kit from Whoosh! that you can get for less than $20 on Amazon right now.
+We’re fans of the all-in-one screen cleaner kit from Whoosh! that you can get very cheap on Amazon.

 The steps to clean your computer screen

 Now you have your cloth, you’ve gathered your cleaning materials, and it’s time to get down to business.
 There aren’t too many steps involved, but we’ll walk you through the basics.

 1. Turn off the display